 Animals and Negative Spaces

-step 1-take the front view of the animal
+step 1-draw the front view of the animal

 step 2-make the body and eyes positive space